COMP311/lab-0/README.md

 If you don't see this menu and receive an error, then your circuit is invalid (similar to a compilation error when coding).
 Please read the error message and try to solve the issue.

-The menu looks like a truth table!
+The menu is essentially a truth table!

 In this table, the `switch_0` and `switch_1` columns are inputs, and `LED` is the output that is checked.
 Each row represents a single test case.
-For each test case, we hardcode the inputs and expected output.
+For each test case, we provide hardcoded inputs and the expected output.
 Digital then simulates the circuit with the given inputs and checks whether the output is correct or not.
 If you click on L2 or any other row, you'll see how this works.
-This will also be very useful for debugging more complicated circuits in the future.

 If a test case fails, the menu would look like this: